mattgemmell/footnotes-popover/README.md

 	<script src='/javascripts/footnotes.js' type="text/javascript"></script>

 Make sure jQuery is loaded too.
+You might also want to use the CSS file in this project, or at least paste its contents into your own stylesheet.

 ## Installation - Octopress